Aninda001/IoT-blockchain/README.md

 3.  **Monitor Output:** Watch the terminal output carefully.
 You should see:
     *   Logs indicating the start of the deployment.
     *   The parameters being used (Base Station address, IoT address, reward amount).
-    *   Confirmation that the `MessageRewardSimple` contract deployment transaction was sent and confirmed.
+    *   Confirmation that the `MessageReward` contract deployment transaction was sent and confirmed.
     *   The **deployed contract address** printed to the console. **COPY THIS ADDRESS!**
     *   Logs indicating the start of the automatic funding process.
     *   Details of the funding transaction (from Base Station address, amount).